Enjoy these First Day Hikes to start the New Year right!

 10 a.m. - Sunset Trail

 Meet at Lot 2 right inside the park to join this guided hike of the Sunset Trail.
-The hike is moderate, with sand and asphalt trails, about 1.5-2 miles long.
-The hike will also feature a stop at one of the lighthouses in the park and end with snacks and water at our lovely Cactus Garden.
+The hike is moderate, with sand and gravel trails, about 1.5-2 miles long.
+The hike will feature scenic views of the lake and end in our beautiful cactus garden with water and snacks.
 Bring comfortable shoes and water.

 Lost Dutchman State Park (Apache Junction - MAP IT) - (480) 982-4485